hacklabto/newyears_2025/README.md

 https://knowledge.hacklab.to/wiki/Hacky_New_Years

 ## Hacklab's artifact for 2025
-An collaborative, interdisciplinary technology based art project.
+A collaborative, interdisciplinary technology based art project.

 https://knowledge.hacklab.to/wiki/Hacky_New_Years/2025